Blog

 Fever, Flushing, or Flu-like Muscle Ache or Pain

-Ask your doctor or nurse about these risks, and they may recommend a pre or post-medication.
+Ask your doctor or nurse about these risks.
+They may recommend a pre or post-medication.
 They may also recommend slowing down the infusion rate of your IVIG treatment or switching to another brand.

 Rash

-The majority of reported cases experienced an eczematous reaction after their first IVIG treatment, especially in patients receiving high dose IVIG.
+The majority of reported cases involved an eczematous reaction after the first IVIG treatment, especially in patients receiving high-dose IVIG.

 Treatments for rashes include hydrocortisone cream, calamine lotion, and antihistamines for itching.
 Cold compresses may also be used.
 Talk to your doctor or nurse for more specific treatments.